steven-meehan/crafter-gallery-site/README.md

 ### SEO Configuration

+The images held within the galleries will have their SEO data built from the data files powering the given gallery.
+However, for best results all pages should have certain elements in the `<head>` section of the page.

-In order to configure the site for SEO you will need a `seo-config.json` file for the static pages in the site.
-You will need an entry for each static page that will be served.
+So, for those static pages you will need a `seo-config.json` file.
+You will need one entry for each static page to be served.

 ```JSON